City of New Orleans title block

 A look at the City of New Orleans route by the day

-This table shows the route so you can see each day’s first and last stop.
+This table shows the route, allowing you to see each day’s first and last stops.

 #58 NorthboundNew Orleans, LA – Memphis, TNNewbern-Dyersburg, TN – Chicago, IL